 History and description

-Stade Océane officially opened on the 12th of July 2012, exactly two years after construction had begun.
+Stade Océane officially opened on 12 July 2012, exactly two years after construction had begun.

 Stade Océane is located toward the east of the city of Le Havre, roughly 3.5 kilometres from Le Havre’s city centre and the main railway station.